Britain starts setting up 'first internet watchdog' - RFI

 Those suggestions were outlined in a set of proposals published last April by the government of former prime minister Theresa May.

-Prime Minister Boris Johnson took over last July and first focused on navigating the Brexit crisis.
+Prime Minister Boris Johnson took over in July and focused first on navigating the Brexit crisis.

 But Britain safely left the European Union last month and his government is now preparing to stamp its own vision on the country.

-Morgan and Interior Minister Priti Patel published a report offering Ofcom "the power to issue warnings, notices and substantial fines" to companies "that facilitate the sharing of user-generated content".
+Morgan and Interior Minister Priti Patel published a report outlining Ofcom's "power to issue warnings, notices and substantial fines" to companies "that facilitate the sharing of (abusive) user-generated content".

 The two senior ministers stressed they were equally conscious of respecting freedoms of expression and remaining a "pro-technology government".

-"We will not prevent adults from accessing or posting legal content, nor require companies to remove specific pieces of legal content," the two senior ministers wrote.
+"We will not prevent adults from accessing or posting legal content, nor require companies to remove specific pieces of legal content," they wrote.

 "The new regulatory framework will instead require companies, where relevant, to explicitly state what content and behaviour is acceptable on their sites and then for platforms to enforce this consistently."